High mass accretion rates onto evolved stripped-envelope massive stars by jet-induced mass removal: Mass accretion and expansion

 \section{Mass accretion and expansion}

 In simulation B0, we added mass at a constant rate of $0.015 M_\odot \yr^{-1}$ for $0.785357 \yr$, resulting in a net accreted mass of $0.01178 M_\odot$.
 The star expanded from $R_{\rm f, A2}=0.67 R_\odot$ to $R_{\rm f, B0}=10 R_\odot$, at this radius we terminate the simulation.
 In the other B simulations, we accrete an equal amount of net mass at the same time period, but in pulses during addition-removal cycles.
-This mimics the removal of the outer envelope layers by the jets launched by the accretion disk.
+This mimics the removal of the outer envelope layers by the accretion disk's jets.
 As the column marked $R_{\rm f}$ indicates in Table \ref{Tab:Table2}, this results in a much more moderate stellar expansion.
 As $\alpha={\dot M_{\rm rm}} / {\dot M_{\rm add}}$ increases, the expansion decreases.
 However, we cannot increase this too much.
 For the maximum value we simulated, $\alpha = 0.9$, the removed mass is $0.9$ times the added mass, and the accreted mass, $M_{\rm acc}=M_{\rm add} - M_{\rm rm}$, is $0.1$ times the added mass.
 If the added mass is accreted from rest at infinity, the terminal velocity (i.e., at large distances) of the ejected mass is given by energy conservation

 where $v_{\rm esc}$ is the escape velocity from the star, and $v_{\rm Kep}$ is the Keplerian orbital velocity on the surface of the star.
 We assume that the mass accreted onto the star releases half its binding energy from the virial theorem and that radiation carries a negligible amount of energy during the accretion process.
-The luminosity of the event results from the collision of the removed mass with the circumstellar material further out.
+The luminosity of the event results mainly from the collision of the removed mass, namely, the jets, with the circumstellar material farther out (we elaborate on this process in Section \ref{sec:Summary}).
 For the present stellar model at the beginning of mass addition $v_{\rm Kep}=1310 \km \s^{-1}$, and so for $\alpha=0.9$ we find the terminal velocity of the removed mass to be $v_{\rm rm} =437 \km \s^{-1}$.
 However, as the star expands, the potential well becomes shallower, and the velocity decreases.

 We mimic accretion via an accretion disk that launches jets.
 While the star accretes mass from near the equatorial plane, the jets that the accretion disk launches remove high-entropy gas from the envelope outskirts.
 This has previously been studied in hydrogen-rich stellar models \citep{BearSoker2025, ScolnicBearSoker2025}.
 The main goal is to prevent large stellar expansion so that the star maintains a deep potential well, so that the accretion process releases a large amount of energy per accreted unit mass.
 Figure \ref{fig:entropy} demonstrates the removal of high entropy gas for simulation B5 (for more details, see the earlier two papers in the series).
 The solid blue line extending to a radius of $0.67R_\odot$ represents the entropy before mass is added in the first pulse (the profile at the end of stage A2).
 After the addition of mass, the entropy rises to a large value, and the radius increases to about $0.76 R_\odot$ (orange dotted line).
 After we remove $80 \%$ of the added mass in the first pulse, the radius decreases to about $0.69 R_\odot$.
 The numerical code \textsc{mesa} removed the outer part, which here is the higher-entropy zone.